Chart Color Schemes

 Recent residential development output has been above average within Corrimal - Tarrawanna - Bellambi when compared nationally

-The average expected construction cost of new properties is $517,000.
-This financial year has seen approximately $63.8 million in commercial approvals, indicating strong local business investment.
-Compared to the rest of NSW, Corrimal-Tarrawanna-Bellambi shows 10.0% lower construction activity per person but ranks among the 65th percentile nationally.
-Recent construction consists of 46.0% standalone homes and 54.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+In FY26, there have been $63.8 million in commercial approvals, indicating strong local business investment.
+Compared to the rest of NSW, Corrimal-Tarrawanna-Bellambi shows 10.0% lower construction activity per capita but ranks at the 65th percentile nationally.
+Recent construction consists of 46.0% standalone homes and 54.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time buyers.
+With around 219 people per dwelling approval, the area exhibits characteristics of low-density development.

 Frequently Asked Questions - Development